 Richard Carver (a former president of NDAC) moved to Nelson from Ottawa where he had worked for The Ottawa Citizen and after that had a distinguished career with the National Library for twenty years.
 After moving to Nelson in 2001, he found a community where he could explore his own passions of writing and painting while serving as a cultural volunteer and support of many young artists in the community.
 Carver passed away suddenly in 2009.

 The Nelson District Arts Council is proud to honour Carver’s contributions to the Kootenay arts scene, with the support of the Carver Family.
-The Carver Award alternates annually between recognizing an emerging writer–one who has self-published one to two books (or through a small publisher)– and recognizing a literary legacy in the community.
-2020 will see a literary legacy honoured.
+The Carver Award recognizes an emerging writer–one who has self-published one to two books (or through a small publisher).
 The recipient must be a West Kootenay resident and the published work can be of any genre.